mavaddat/Web-Win/Bridge_2020_SDK/docs/Bridge 2020 JavaScript Reference.md

 ### CacheElement properties

-_infosetNames_ Infoset Every node data set associated with this cache is accessible through a property with the same name as the [[Infoset Object]{.underline}](#infoset-object) name.
+_infosetNames_ Infoset Every node data set associated with this cache is accessible through a property with the same name as the [Infoset Object](#infoset-object) name.
 Read only.

 ---